-- Many companies are adopting ‘work from home’ models for employees following their success during COVID-19.
+- Many companies are adopting ‘work from home’ models following their success during COVID-19.

 - The pandemic-induced economic downturn may not necessarily be stifling innovation, but a lack of water cooler talk and casual communication could.

 - Organisations need to find a way to decrease the amount of time spent in structured meetings and increase opportunities for people to be creative.